ijortengab/blog/sculpin/source/_posts/2018-08-18-mysql-using-a-password-on-the-command-line-interface-can-be-insecure.md

 ---
-title: MySQL - Using a password on the command line interface can be insecure.
+title: MySQL - Using a password on the command line interface can be insecure
 ---

 ## Latar Belakang